zkrising/Tachi/docs/docs/contributing/components.md

 All of them have their own things going on, so this page has all the guides for each specific component.

-## For Professionals...

-If you're already very familiar with `git`, the terminal, `node` and JSON, and care more about Tachi specific stuff (how to get the components running, what our architecture looks like), you should skip over that stuff in each guide.

-We maintain these guides so that people with knowledge about how to improve Tachi can help out, regardless of their skill level!
-As such, not all of the information will be of use to you - Skip over the tooling explanations.

 ## What can I contribute to?

 In order of difficulty, here are the components of Tachi you can contribute to!